lauradriscoll/flexible_multitask/README.md

 ## Overview

-This repository contains the code associated with the paper titled "Flexible Multitask Computation in Recurrent Networks Utilizes Shared Dynamical Motifs".
-The code implements training the recurrent neural network models and the analyses described in the paper. https://www.biorxiv.org/content/10.1101/2022.08.15.503870v1
+This repository contains the code associated with the paper titled "Flexible multitask computation in recurrent networks utilizes shared dynamical motifs".
+The code implements training the recurrent neural network models and the analyses described in the paper. https://www.nature.com/articles/s41593-024-01668-6

 ## Requirements